DIGImend/digimend.github.io/support/howto/apps/blender/index.md

 ---
 title: Tablet setup in Blender
+summary: How to setup a tablet to work with Blender
 ---
 Blender is one of the most popular Open Source 3D graphics applications in the world.
 Aimed at media professionals and artists world-wide,